cbe453/arc-plato-intro/_episodes/11-hpc-intro.md

 ## When one server is not enough

-If the computational task or analysis to complete is daunting for a single server, larger agglomerations of servers are used.
+If the computational task or analysis to complete is daunting for a single server, larger and larger groups of servers are used.
 These go by the name of "clusters" or "super computers".

 {% include figure.html url="" max-width="20%"
 file="/fig/serverrack-openclipartorg-psteinb-basedon-ericlemerdy.svg" alt="A rack with servers"